mhrosas/mhrosas.github.io/index.md

 >
 >   My main interests are
 > combinatorial representation theory, combinatorial Hopf algebras,
-> and the theory of symmetric functions. f you're interested in
+> and the theory of symmetric functions.
+If you're interested in
 >  delving deeper into my research, feel free to explore my
 > [Publications](./publications.md).
 >